What is BrushSync that Philips Sonicare offer?

 If you intentionally or by accident placed a used brush head onto the brush handle it would alert you by lighting up the brush head reminder icon.
 (This only works if the head fitted has previously been paired and tracked by that brush handle).

-The handle can too track multiple brush heads which is important if you use different styles of brush heads to achieve optimum cleaning results.
+The handle can also track multiple brush heads which is important if you use different styles of brush heads to achieve optimum cleaning results.

 BrushSync mode pairing